Respect grows when we recognize

 Appreciation grows.

-And the overall experience of the community begins to deepen.
+And the experience of the community deepens.

 What This Looks Like in a Classroom